Why the ERN Model Works

 We catalyze the development of community-wide social capital both within and across sectors, professions, organizations and individuals.
 We work with leaders and apply the principles of disruptive innovation to create lasting change.

-Because the target employees may be receiving or eligible for public assistance, ERNs also include strong partnerships with community service providers such as social service agencies, workforce development groups, chambers of commerce and economic development groups and community and technical colleges or other training institutions.
+Because member employees may be receiving or eligible for public assistance, ERNs also include strong partnerships with community service providers such as social service agencies, workforce development groups, chambers of commerce and economic development groups and community and technical colleges or other training institutions.

 Workers gain economic self-sufficiency for themselves and their families.
 Employers retain an engaged and skilled workforce.
 Public agencies and nonprofits get better outcomes from programs that advance economic independence.
 Community colleges add students and build closer ties to area businesses.

 Employers benefit from ERNs when job turnover rates and the cost of skill building and training decrease and productivity increases.
-ERN member businesses average 150-334% return on their investment following the initial startup period.
+ERN member businesses average a 500% return on their investment following the initial startup period.

 When entry-level wages are insufficient or there are barriers to consistent and successful job performance, employees get help accessing public benefits, ongoing skills training and counseling to overcome challenges to a successful and productive life.